-Some boiler components use materials that contain refractory ceramic fibers (RCF).
-RCF has been classified as a possible human carcinogen.
-When exposed to elevated temperatures, RCF may change into crystalline silica, a known carcinogen.
+The Parts list designates parts that contain refractory ceramic fibers (RCF).
+RFC has been classified as a possible human carcinogen.
+When exposed to temperatures about 1805°F, such as during direct flame contact, RFC changes into crystalline silica, a known carcinogen.
 When disturbed as a result of servicing or repair, these substances become airborne and, if inhaled, may be hazardous to your health.
-Avoid breathing RCF particulates and dust.